segmentio/segment-docs/src/engage/audiences/linked-audiences.md

 As you're configuring your events in Linked Audiences, you can view a preview of the enriched event based on the properties you select.
 See what the enriched event will look like in your payload schema.

 > important
-> It is important to make a copy of the data from your final payload schema, as you will need this data later when you set up your destination.
+> It is important to make a copy of the data from your final payload schema; you will need this data later when you set up your destination.

 #### Map event

 Only required fields that need to be filled out are displayed.
 All other optional & pre-filled fields are hidden - These fields are pre-filled with properties that will work by default.

 ## Step 3: Send a test event to your destination

 Send a test event to ensure that everything is connected properly and your destination is receiving the event.